tbidne/time-conv/README.md

 time-conv reads time strings and converts between timezones.
 For the src and dest options, tz_database refers to labels like America/New_York.
 See https://en.wikipedia.org/wiki/Tz_database.

 Available options:
-  -f,--format <full | STRING>
+  -f,--format <rfc822 | STRING>
                            Glibc-style format string e.g. %Y-%m-%d for
                            yyyy-mm-dd.
-Defaults to %H:%Mi.e.
-24-hr hour:minute.
+Defaults to %H:%M i.e. 24-hr hour:minute.
-                           If the string 'full' is given then we use RFC822.
-See 'man date' for basic examples, and
+                           If the string 'rfc822' is given then we use RFC822.
-                           https://hackage.haskell.org/package/time-1.13/docs/Data-Time-Format.html#v:formatTime
+                           See 'man date' for basic examples, and https://hackage.haskell.org/package/time-1.13/docs/Data-Time-Format.html#v:formatTime
                            for the exact spec.
-  -o,--format-out <full | STRING>
+  -o,--format-out <rfc822 | STRING>
                            Like --format, but used for the output.
 If this is not present then --format is used for both input and output.